 What’s Google Play’s refund policy?

-After the two-hour limit, you will have to contact the app developer directly to find out if you’re eligible for a refund.
-If you’re struggling to sort the refund out with the developer, you can also contact Google’s support team who might be able to help move it forward.
+After 48 hours you will have to contact the app developer directly to find out if you’re eligible for a refund.

 You can only request a refund once for each app.
 If you decide to download it again, you won’t be able to claim another refund.

 How do I get a refund on Google Play?

-Scroll down the page until you find the section marked Order history.
-Find the app you wish to receive a refund for and tap Refund.
+- Scroll down the page until you find the section marked Order history.
+Find the app you wish to receive a refund for and tap More (three horizontal dots).

-How do I get a refund for Google Play apps I've had longer than two hours?
+How do I get a refund for Google Play apps I've had longer than 48 hours?

-For apps and games bought more than two hours previously, refunds are a little less straightforward: you have to contact the app’s developer in writing.
+For apps and games bought more than 48 hours previously, refunds are a little less straightforward: you have to contact the app’s developer in writing.